ZepsiZola/ZAutoBroadcast/README.md

 - **Automatic Broadcasts**: Set up automatic broadcasts that are sent to all players on the server at a configurable interval.
 - **Forced Broadcasts**: Set up forced broadcasts that can only be run via command.
 - **Weighted Broadcasts**: Control how often each broadcast is shown with the "weight" field.
 Broadcasts with a higher weight will appear more often.
-- **MiniMessage Support**: The messages use MiniMessage format, allowing for rich text formatting and color codes.
+- **[MiniMessage Support](https://docs.advntr.dev/minimessage/format.html)**: The messages use MiniMessage format, allowing for rich text formatting and color codes.
 - **PlaceholderAPI Support**: Use any PlaceholderAPI placeholders in your messages.
+(Requires the [PlaceholderAPI](https://github.com/PlaceholderAPI/PlaceholderAPI) plugin)
-(Requires the PlaceholderAPI plugin)
+- **MiniPlaceholders Support**: Use any MiniPlaceholder placeholders in your messages.
+(Requires the [MiniPlaceholders](https://github.com/MiniPlaceholders/MiniPlaceholders/) plugin)

 ## Commands